Pioneering work in the Black Forest

 From 1928, Hans Grohe’s hand shower became a convenient alternative to the then customary overhead shower.
 Hans Grohe became a shower specialist and pioneer for the German sanitary industry.
 For many decades his craftsmanship and design set the trends.
 Even as an 82-year-old, this visionary invented something trend-setting: the wall bar, to which the hand shower can be attached at the desired height.
 Today it is common in bathrooms all over the world – in 1953 it was a stroke of bathroom genius.

 Would you like to find out more about the Schiltach think-tank inventions?
 Here you will find Hansgrohe's innovation history – milestones in craftsmanship.

 Like father, like son or: an innovative family

 Throughout all its generations, the company has had a true passion for water, the elixir of life.
 The founder’s youngest son, Klaus Grohe (*1937), has played an active role in his father’s company, from 1968 up to the present day.
 As a “Green Mind” (Financial Times Deutschland), Klaus Grohe is becoming the sanitary industry’s mentor on issues of environmental protection and sustainability.
 He promotes water-saving, energy-saving products just as vehemently as he promotes environmental protection and resource conservation in manufacturing.
 Klaus Grohe managed the now globally-operating company for 33 years.
 From 2008 to 2015 he presided over the Hansgrohe SE Supervisory Board.
 He is currently Honorary Chairman of Hansgrohe's Supervisory Board.

 Please don’t confuse Hansgrohe SE from the Black Forest with Grohe AG from Hemer in Westphalia.
 Even though both companies are active in the same sector, they have little in common.
 Our competitor has not had a Grohe on board for years.

 The situation is very different at Hansgrohe: more than a century after the company was founded, descendants of the South German shower pioneer are still actively contributing to the company’s success.
-Today, three of Klaus Grohe’s sons are continuing the family tradition: since 2008, Richard Grohe (*1965) has been Deputy Chairman of the Executive Board and has overseen the Hansgrohe brand.
-His brother Philippe Grohe (*1967) manages the Axor brand.
+Today, three of Klaus Grohe’s sons are continuing the family tradition: since 2008, Richard Grohe (*1965) has been Deputy Chairman of the Executive Board.
+His brother Philippe Grohe (*1967) is Vice President Designmanagement.
 Pierre Nikolas Grohe (*1975) is a member of the Supervisory Board since 2015.